d1vanov/QEverCloud/docs/Migration_notes_4_to_5.md

  * Qt: 5.5
  * CMake: 3.5.1

-If your build infrastructure is older than than, unfortunately you want be able to build QEverCloud 5 before you upgrade your infrastructure.
+If your build infrastructure is older than that, unfortunately you won't be able to build QEverCloud 5 before you upgrade your infrastructure.

-If you use any other compiler than g++ or Visual Studio, the requirement is that it should support C++14 standard features used by QEverCloud.
+If you use any other compiler than g++ or Visual Studio, the requirement is that it should support C++14 features used by QEverCloud.
 CMake automatically checks the presence of support for most of required features during the pre-build configuration phase.

 ## Removed functionality